 A real tricky situation arrived with spring.
 Along with our first ripe strawberry, a whole family of spiders arose on them.
 As you know, spiders count their children not one by one but by hundreds.
 I’m not a fan of aphids, but spiders in our house is a big no no. We do not know how these spider babies came in, maybe as an egg bag at the base of the plant.
 What to do?
 We decided that we didn’t want early strawberries after all.
 It was a sad day to put all those healthy plants into a garbage bin.
 Lesson learned!

-Planting to many plants into one pot is not a good idea at any time.
+Planting too many plants into one pot is not a good idea at any time.
 But it seems like an indoor garden is even more sensitive.
-After all we cannot create a natural environment indoors.
-To avoid any additional stress for the plants is crucial.
+After all, we cannot create a natural environment indoors.
+Avoiding any additional stress for the plants is crucial.
 Planting plants too close together does create stress for plants.

-Soon the multiple plants in one net pot tower was helplessly overgrown.
+Soon the multiple plants in one net pot tower were helplessly overgrown.
 I couldn’t even get the roots out by taking out the plants.
 We had to take the Tower apart.
-It was an important lesson, even in a hydroponic garden, there is a danger to over plant.
+It was an important lesson, even in a hydroponic garden, there is a danger to overplant.
 Lesson learned!